AnthonyNoreska/Crowdfunding_ETL/README.md

 Conclusion
 The project successfully transformed crowdfunding data into structured CSV files and a PostgreSQL database, facilitating efficient data management and analysis.
-If further clarification is needed, refer to the project steps or seek assistance from the instructional team.